cabforum/smime/SBR.md

 ### 7.2.3 CRL entry revocationDate field

-The CA SHOULD update the revocation date in a CRL entry when it is determined that the private key of the Certificate was compromised prior to the revocation date that is indicated in the CRL entry for that Certificate.
-Backdating the revocationDate field is an exception to best practice described in RFC 5280 (Section 5.3.2); however, these requirements specify the use of the revocationDate field to support S/MIME implementations that process the revocationDate field as the date when the Certificate is first considered to be compromised.
+The CA SHOULD update the revocation date in a CRL entry when it is determined that the Private Key of the Certificate was compromised prior to the revocation date that is indicated in the CRL entry for that Certificate.
+Backdating the revocationDate field is an exception to best practice described in RFC 5280 (Section 5.3.2); however, these Requirements specify the use of the revocationDate field to support S/MIME implementations that process the revocationDate field as the date when the Certificate is first considered to be compromised.

 ## 7.3 OCSP profile